-- 1. Photo finish or light beams (photo cells) - 2.
-Timing transponders, as laid down within these rules - B. For qualification rounds and Finals - 1.
-Photo finish or light beams (photo cells) - 2.
-Timing transponders, as laid down within these rules - 3.
-Video camera - 4.
-Finish line commissaires - C. For timed gate selection - 1.
-Transponders, - 2.
+- 1. Timing transponders, as laid down within these rules - 2.
+Photo finish or light beams (photo cells) - 3.
+Camera System - 4.
+Finish line commissaires

+C. For timed gate selection

+- 1. Transponders, - 2.
 Photo finish or light beams (photo cells)

 In the event that a specific scoring system is required by the UCI regulations, such finish scoring system must be in place and other systems with a lower priority are not necessary.